Supporting innovation in Victorian SMEs

-Just as in the real world of business, industry partners are foundational for the success of The DISH for SMEs and our future SME leaders, today’s students.
+Just as in the real world of business, industry partners are foundational for the success of The Digital Futures Hub, our future SME leaders, and today’s students.

 The coming together of university, industry, government and SMEs can achieve high impact and sustainable sector growth, future education pathways, skills and jobs.

-Partners can participate in The DISH in a number of ways.
+Partners can participate in The Deakin Digital Futures Hub in a number of ways.

 - Industry Prime partners – actively support research, co-innovation projects and/or commercialisation projects with SME’s, related to agreed shared priorities for their industry sector.

-- Sponsors of The DISH – support The DISH financially so that high quality and affordable (subsidised) services can be provided to SMEs.
+- Sponsors of The Digital Futures Hub – support the Deakin Digital Futures Hub financially so that high quality and affordable (subsidised) services can be provided to SMEs.

 - Educational pathways partners – collaborate to provide students (under and post graduate) with integrated work experiences and may also co-design learning pathways and credentials that will positively impact future work skills and jobs.

-- Mentors, coaches, delivery partners and technology partners for The DISH eco-system – contribute expertise or technologies to enable services.
+- Mentors, coaches, delivery partners and technology partners for The Digital Futures Hub eco-system – contribute expertise or technologies to enable services.

-To find out how you can partner with us contact Deakin Research.
+To find out how you can partner with us contact The Deakin Digital Futures Hub.